AOT-Technologies/forms-flow-ai/forms-flow-forms/README.md

       - ./mongodb/data/log/:/var/log/mongodb/
       - ./mongodb/mongod.conf:/etc/mongod.conf
   ```
+         The value of Mongo database details (especially if this instance is not just for testing purposes)
          The value of ROOT user account details (especially if this instance is not just for testing purposes)
    * Run `docker-compose build` to build.
    * Run `docker-compose up -d` to start.